-Assignment.
+13.1 Assignment.
 Neither Party may assign or otherwise transfer this Agreement or any rights or obligations hereunder without the prior written consent of the other Party; except that each Party may assign and otherwise transfer this Agreement as a whole, and all of its rights and obligations hereunder, without the consent of the other Party in connection with the sale of all or substantially of its assets, whether by way of merger, acquisition of stock or assets, consolidation, operation of the law, or the like.
 Subject to the foregoing, this Agreement shall inure to the benefit of and be binding upon the Parties and their respective successors and permitted assigns.
 Any assignment in violation of this Section 11.1 shall be null and void.

-Governing Law and Jurisdiction.
-This Agreement, and all disputes arising out of or related to this Agreement, shall be governed by and construed under the laws of the State of Texas without reference to conflict of laws principles.
+13.2 Governing Law and Jurisdiction This Agreement, and all disputes arising out of or related to this Agreement, shall be governed by and construed under the laws of the State of Texas without reference to conflict of laws principles.
 All such disputes shall be subject to the exclusive jurisdiction of the state and federal courts located in Harris County, Texas, and the parties agree and submit to the personal and exclusive jurisdiction and venue of these courts.

-Relationship of the Parties.
+13.3 Relationship of the Parties.
 The Parties are independent contractors.
 Nothing contained herein or done in pursuance of this Agreement shall constitute either Party as agent of the other Party for any purpose or in any sense whatsoever, or constitute the Parties as partners or joint venturers.

-Notices.
-Any notice or other communication required or permitted hereunder shall be in writing and shall be mailed by registered or certified mail, or national overnight courier, postage prepaid, addressed to the Party at such Party's address as set forth below, as such address may be modified from time to time by written notice to the other Party.
+13.4 Notices.
+Any notice or other communication required or permitted hereunder shall be (a) in writing and shall be mailed by registered or certified mail, or national overnight courier, postage prepaid, addressed to the Party at such Party's address as set forth below or (b) in an electronic writing and delivered via facsimile or other electronic means (including, but not limited to electronic mail) to the address set forth below, as such addresses may be modified from time to time by written notice to the other Party.
 Such notices shall be deemed to have been served when delivered or, if delivery is not accomplished by reason of some fault of the addressee, when tendered.

 Participant: Kevin Montagne